-- A cochlear implant requires a period of training and therapy after surgery.
-During
+A cochlear implant requires training and therapy after surgery.
+During this time,

-to assist with coping with hearing loss.
-This will help to improve your use of the
+to help with coping with hearing loss.
+This will help to improve your use of the implant.

-implant.
-How long you have aural rehab depends on your age and your hearing before
+How long you have aural rehab depends on your age and your hearing before surgery.

-- Cochlear implants do not restore hearing to normal.
+Cochlear implants don't restore hearing to normal.
 And in some people, they may not

 help with hearing at all.

 You may lose the rest of your natural hearing in the ear where the implant is placed.

 You may need to use new or recharged batteries every day.

 You will need to remove the external part of the implant when bathing or swimming